Colmore Circus, Steelhouse Lane,

-The Gaumont Palace Theatre opened on 9th February 1931 with Ronald Colman in “Raffles”.
+The Gaumont Palace Theatre opened on 9th February 1931 with Ronald Colman in “Raffles” & William Collier Jr. in “A Royal Romance”.
 It was the first cinema built purely by Gaumont British Theatres (rather than being a takeover).
 It was equipped with a Compton 3Manual/10Rank organ which was opened by organist Leslie James.
 It was re-named Gaumont in 1937.
 It was closed for a month in July/August 1942 due to bomb damage.

 Situated in front of the offices of the Birmingham Post and Mail, the cinema suffered in the 1980’s when UK cinema grosses experienced a precipitous drop.

-The Gaumont closed on 29th October 1983 with “Yellowbeard”, and the building then stood enpty and becoming derelict until it was demolished in 1986 to make way for new offices for The Weslyan Insurance Company, which built its new head offices on the site.
+The Gaumont closed on 29th October 1983 with Graham Chapman in “Yellowbeard”, and the building then stood empty and becoming derelict until it was demolished in 1986 to make way for new offices for The Weslyan Insurance Company, which built its new head offices on the site.

-The facade of the building was dismantled brick by brick and was put into storage with the intention to rebuild it on a new site.
-Unfortunately, the rise in popularity of multiplexes most likely portends that this will probabaly never happen.
+The façade of the building was dismantled brick by brick and was put into storage with the intention to rebuild it on a new site.
+Unfortunately, the rise in popularity of multiplexes most likely portends that this will probably never happen.